PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-13 17:06:29
+Last updated: 2024-04-13 17:07:02
-Random Quote: Just when you thought things couldn't get any worse, we gotta go to Jersey. - Hulk
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson